Experience-Monks/jam3-lesson-asyncjs/lessons/5-Promises/index.md

 So if you look at the above example. `Math.random` is only calculated once and after that the stored/memoized value is used.
 You might want to use this design pattern when a calculation is heavy.

-So if used the example from our image loader:
+So if we used the example image loader like this:
 ```javascript
 var imagePromise = imageLoader(someURL);